dphiffer/gutenberg/docs/designers-developers/developers/README.md

 The new editor is highly flexible, like most of WordPress.
 You can build custom blocks, modify the editor's appearance, add special plugins, and much more.

+## Environment Setup

+Before you start working with Gutenberg you will need to install some tools to help with the process.
+You'll need [node.js and some build packages](/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md) to compile your Gutenberg code for the browser.
+To get more informative console debug messages, you may want to [enable `SCRIPT_DEBUG` in your wp-config.php](https://wordpress.org/support/article/debugging-in-wordpress/#script_debug).
+This loads the React JavaScript assets in an unminified form, giving you more details about when things go wrong.

 ## Creating Blocks

 The editor is about blocks, and the main extensibility API is the Block API.
 It allows you to create your own static blocks, [Dynamic Blocks](/docs/designers-developers/developers/tutorials/block-tutorial/creating-dynamic-blocks.md) ( rendered on the server ) and also blocks capable of saving data to Post Meta for more structured content.